 Our study has several key limitations.
 First, while our experimental design was motivated by a real-world context (bookreading) and child behavior (saying "again!" to demand a repeat read), the mechanics of the experiment-in which individual pages, rather than the entire book, repeat again and again-are of dubious ecological validity.
-Second, and relatedly, we introduced the DISTRACTOR to "catch" children's attention when it was no longer captured by the story and matching ILLUSTRATION.
+Second, and relatedly, we introduced the DISTRACTOR to 'catch' children's attention when it was no longer captured by the story and its illustration.
 However, the animation's presence itself may have interfered with children's attention to and processing of the story.
 Understanding the role of the DISTRACTOR in children's learning is important for understanding what our method can tell us about how children attend to speech in the real world.
-Of course, children are rarely offered a riveting .gif to watch as an alternative to paying attention to a speech stream.
-However, children are arguably always faced with potential competitors for the attention that they could be devoting to language (e.g., when engaged with a younger sibling, rather than listening in on their caregivers' conversation, or even when just thinking really hard about dinosaurs, rather than hearing what someone has to say).
-Finally, we used child age as a proxy for children's level of cognitivelinguistic development.
+Of course, children are virtually never offered a riveting .gif to watch, as an alternative to paying attention to a speech stream.
+However, children are arguably always faced with potential competitors for the attention that they could be devoting to language in their environments (e.g., when engaged with a younger sibling, rather than listening to their caregivers' conversation, or even when just thinking really hard about dinosaurs, rather than hearing what someone has to say).
+Finally, we used child age as a proxy for children's level of cognitive-linguistic development.
 This is defensible based on previous samples, which have shown child age to be highly correlated with vocabulary size, and moderately correlated with unfamiliar word generalization performance.
-However, future studies could more precisely test the hypotheses advanced here by employing language-specific measures of development, rather than relying on child age.
+However, future studies could more precisely test the hypotheses advanced here by employing language-specific measures of development, rather than relying on age as an index.

-4.2 | Conclusion
+3.2 Conclusion

 We designed a novel method to directly test the classic idea that children's attention to a stimulus is driven by its support for their learning, and to extend this idea to an important new domain: spoken language.
-Our results reveal one of many ways in which children can be thought of as active language-learners (Foushee et al. 2023; Zettersten and Saffran 2021; Saylor and Ganea 2018; Bloom 2000; Foushee et al. 2021), effectively shaping their language input via the deployment of their own attention.
+Our results reveal one of many ways in which children can be thought of as active language-learners (Bloom, 2000; Foushee et al., 2021, 2023; Saylor & Ganea, 2018; Zettersten & Saffran, 2021), effectively shaping their language input via the deployment of their own attention.